 - (parse-string (slurp filename))) |

-Compile each non-comment line of this string into an executable anonymous
+| Compile each non-comment line of this -stringinto an executable anonymous

-- function, and return the sequence of such functions.
+- function, and return the sequence of such functions. | (defn compile-string

 - [string]